therealbstern/apcupsd/branches/Branch-3_14/doc/manual/maintaining_ups.rst

 reoommend doing a complete discharge and recharge first.

-If you have "dumb" UPS (aka simple signalling) like a Back-UPS, then your only option is to do a manual runtime calibration (see below).
+If you have "dumb" UPS (aka simple signalling) like a Back-UPS, then your only option is to do a manual runtime calibration.

 "Manual" Runtime Calibration
 ----------------------------